danroche10/CV/README.md

 [Projects](#projects) | [Relevant Experience](#relevant-experience) | [Education](#education) | [Hobbies](#hobbies) |  [Contact](#contact) |

-In 2019, I became fascinated with the internet and the opportunities that it could present to people across the globe.
-During this time, I was also teaching myself SQL at work and loved using it to solve complex problems.
-I decided to marry these two interests and left my job to learn more about coding and build some interesting projects.
-This fascinating journey led me to work at a insurtech startup for three months and most recently to Makers Academy.
-At Makers I rigorously learnt the fundamentals of programming and built some exciting projects such as the ones listed below.
+In 2019, my coding journey began in earnest as I became enthralled by the opportunities presented by both the internet and database querying.
+A strange combination I know, but it was the desire to build things for other people and an intellectual fascination with SQL that propelled me into the world of software development.
+Since then, I have spent time building my own projects, working in the insurtech space and most recently learning about the beauty of TDD, OOP and lots more, at the Makers Academy.
+I am very excited to join a company where I can add value and learn from a great team.

 ## Relevant Experience